CODERS-BAY/skilldiary-database-jezzmin/README.md

  - object relationed DBMS
  - object oriented DBMS

-if you want to know more it's in pool 1 and 2 the thired powerpoint.
+if you want to know more it's in pool 1 and 2 the third powerpoint.